Connected Network Model for the Mechanical Loss of Amorphous Materials: Acknowledgments

-This research was supported in part by the Canada First Research Excellence Fund, Quantum Materials and Future Technologies Program.
+We thank Jess McIver, Jeff Young, and Ke Zou for many discussions of this work and a critical reading of the manuscript.
+This research was supported in part by the Canada First Research Excellence Fund, Quantum Materials and Future Technologies Program, the New Frontiers in Reserch Fund (Exploration stream), and the Discovery Grant program of the Natural Sciences and Engineering Research Council of Canada.
 Computational resources and services were provided by Advanced Research Computing at the University of British Columbia and the Digital Research Alliance of Canada (\url{alliancecan.ca}).

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}